Pochwar/laravel5-alpine/README.md

 ### Notes
 - Declaration of DB environment variables in the "app" service is because they are used by `startup.sh` script.
 There is no need to set them in the `.env` file.

+- The "app" service port is set to `2440` and binded to `2440` too to prevent potentials conflicts with other applications that could run on usual ports.
+It's recommended to keep `2440` for the local port because this value is used in the creation of the `.env` file for the `APP_URL` value in the `startup.sh` script.<br>If you must or want to change this value, be sur to change the `APP_URL` value ine the `.env` consequently.

-- Exposition of the "mariadb" service to the local port 33066 is optional.
+- Exposition of the "mariadb" service to the local port `33066` is optional.

 - Access container shell with this command: `docker-compose exec app /bin/sh`

 ## Usage